tjhelton/js-sc/scripts/inspections/schedules/delete_schedules/README.md

     ```bash
     node index.mjs

-3. Check the output.csv file for the status of each schedule ID:
+3. Check the output.csv file for the status of each schedule deletion:

 | scheduleId | status  |
 |--------|---------|